Chelyabinsk meteor: Meteorites

 After an operation lasting a number of weeks, it was raised from the bottom of the Chebarkul lake on 16 October 2013.
 With a total mass of 654 kg, this is the largest found fragment of the Chelyabinsk meteorite.
 Initially, it tipped and broke the scales used to weigh it, splitting into three pieces.

 In November 2013, a video from a security camera was released showing the impact of the fragment at the Chebarkul lake.
-This is the first recorded impact of a meteorite on video.
-From the measured time difference between the shadow generating meteor to the moment of impact, scientists calculated that this meteorite hit the ice at about 225 m/s, 64 per cent of the speed of sound.
+This is the first impact of a meteorite recorded on video.
+From the measured time difference between the shadow generating meteor to the moment of impact, scientists calculated that this meteorite hit the ice at about 225 m/s, 64% of the speed of sound.

 Media coverage

 The Russian government put out a brief statement within an hour of the event.
 Serendipitously the news in English was first reported by the hockey site Russian Machine Never Breaks before heavy coverage by the international media and the Associated Press ensued, with the Russian government's confirmation less than two hours afterwards.
 Less than 15 hours after the meteor impact, videos of the meteor and its aftermath had been viewed millions of times.